-Radical parables from Luke: 1.
-The minas
+Radical parables from Luke: 5.
+The runaway son

 Image | Arabs for Christ | FreeBibleimages.org

 You can read this parable here, or listen to it here (1:10 in)

 Naming this parable (Luke 15:11-32) is hard because a title automatically focuses our attention on one character, most obviously the son who leaves.
 An option is the elder son who stays home but doesn’t come to the party.

 Brett Wilson (parables of Luke intro, 20 minutes in) has a helpful approach to parables, with some fun material on how not to!
 As with John Carroll in the last blog, he notes how parables draw us in but also stresses the need to draw meaning out.

 With whom do you most identify in this parable?
 The obvious choice is between the sons.
 Perhaps you had a journey away from God and back or experienced a weirder journey that didn’t go anywhere but, suddenly, in familiar surroundings you realised you were a long way from home.